xuchen66/sphinx-emdocs/source/monitor-data-collection-in-the-fly.rst

    [guest@gpu ChenXu_20180802]$ ctffindPlot

-This will generate a plot and continously update a file called *ctf_plot.png* which can be loaded into a web browser and let it refresh periodically.
-All the aligned MRC files will be moved into *alignedMRC* by the plot porgram after done.
+This will generate a plot and continuously update a file called *ctf_plot.png* which can be loaded into a web browser and let it refresh periodically.
+All the aligned MRC files will be moved into *alignedMRC* by the plot program after done.

 For convenience, there are a few parameter files for common conditions which you can directly use with option "-t".

 .. code-block:: ruby